• Gum recession, or gingival recession, is a process in which the soft tissues pull back from the teeth. Gum recession exposes more of the dentition.

 The first thing you can usually notice is sensitivity to hot and cold foods and drinks.
 This is because tooth roots become exposed.
 Instead of hard dentin, they are covered with cementum, which is a lot more vulnerable to stimuli.

-Receding gums are also associated with pain when biting or chewing or even when you are brushing your teeth.
+Receding gums are also associated with pain when biting or chewing, or even when you are brushing your teeth.
 It is not uncommon to see redness in the toothpaste you spit out.
-It might be more and more difficult to combat bad breath, as bacteria accumulate in the pockets formed between the gums and teeth.
+It might become increasingly complex to combat bad breath as bacteria accumulate in the pockets between the gums and teeth.

 What causes receding gums?